cupidbity/cupidbity/README.md

 ⋆˚࿔ ⋆౨ৎ˚⟡.• ࿔˚⋆

-*✿ a soft little corner for projects shared on instagram ✿*
+*✿ a soft little corner for projects shared on online ✿*

 </div>